 An American university education in Rome that prepares students to live and work across cultures

 The American University of Rome (AUR) is one of the oldest degree-granting American universities in Italy.
-Students obtain an accredited United States of America bachelor degree upon completion of the academic program (typically four years in duration.)
-The US bachelor’s degree is universally recognized as a standard of success of higher education.
+Students obtain an American-accredited bachelor or master degree upon completion of the academic program which typically has a duration of four years or 15 months, respectively.
+American-accredited degrees are universally recognized as a standard of success of higher education.

 - Bachelor of Arts in Archeology and Classics

 - with Cultural Heritage

 - with concentration in Intercultural Communications

 - with concentration in Writing for the Media